Xilinx/PYNQ/docs/source/7_peripherals.rst

 PYNQ Shield
 --------------------

-As mentioned previously, each Grove connector has 4 pins.
-The PYNQ Shield has 12 Grove connectors for digital IO (I2C, UART, G1 - G7) and 4 Grove connectors for analog IO (A1 - A4).
+Each Grove connector has 4 pins.
+The PYNQ Shield connects to the Arduino and ChipKit pins on the PYNQ-Z1 board.
+The PYNQ shield has 12 Grove connectors for digital IO (I2C, UART, G1 - G7) and 4 Grove connectors for analog IO (A1 - A4).

 .. image:: ./images/arduino_shield.jpg
    :align: center

 With the PYNQ shield jumper (JP1) set to 3.3V (as in the figure), all the pins operate at 3.3V.

-xxx pin numbers, and connfigurations
+WIth JP1 set to 5V, G4 - G7 operated at VDD = 5V.

 ==========   =========================
 Peripheral   Pins